Mellanox/containerized-ovs-forwarder/README.md

 $ docker start ovs-forwarder:$MLNX_OFED_VERSION
 ```
 Note: Make sure that you have vfs in switchdev mode and the vfs are binded before start the ovs-forwarder container
+      In case of vf-lag (bonding with switchdev) the steps should be as following:
+      - Create vfs on both mlnx ports
+      - unbind vfs for both mlnx ports
+      - move mlnx ports to switchdev mode
+      - plug mlnx ports to bond interface
+      - bind vfs for both mlnx ports
+      - start OVS container
+Note: Make sure also that you have UCTX_EN enabled in FW configuration
+      mlxconfig -d mlx5_0 q UCTX_EN
+      if it's disabled run this command and reboot the server
+      mlxconfig -d mlx5_0 s UCTX_EN=1

 ## Use ovs_modules
 You can use the python/example.py script in order to use ovs modules